box/box-python-sdk-gen/README.md

 2. Encode configuration file to Base64, e.g. using command: `base64 -i path_to_json_file`
 3. Set environment variable: `JWT_CONFIG_BASE_64` with base64 encoded jwt configuration file
 4. Set environment variable: `BOX_FILE_REQUEST_ID` with ID of file request already created in the user account, `BOX_EXTERNAL_USER_EMAIL` with email of free external user which not belongs to any enterprise.
+5. Set environment variable: `WORKFLOW_FOLDER_ID` with the ID of the Relay workflow that deletes the file that triggered the workflow.
+The workflow should have a manual start to be able to start it from the API.

 ### Running tests